DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * System Information now displays the Gradio version
   * removed the Gradio footer as it was conveying no useful information
 * Tech Note: "special" enhanced.toolbox CSS moved to standard style.css file
-* Hotfix1: fixed a bug with Upscale or Variation
+* Hotfix1: fixed a bug with Upscale/Variation & Describe
   * revised the Overlay help text
   * improved "Apply Metadata from Image" logic<br/><br/>